hmcts/design-system/app/views/get-started/make-changes-to-the-design-system/README.md

 5. Place the video into app/assets/videos/
 6. Restart the application (ctrl+c and npm start)

-A note about getting latest and conflicts
+### A note about getting latest and conflicts

-You’ll periodically have to keep you’re version of the Design System up to date.
+You’ll periodically have to keep your version of the Design System up to date.
 You can do this yourself before you start making changes to minimise the risk of running into problems by follow these steps:

 1. Type: git pull origin master
 2. Type: npm install